fourscoreandmore/fourscoreandmore.org/people/MG_bio.md

 Then he ...
 - ... left Cambridge to take up a unique post as [‘Postdoctoral Associate in Computational Music Theory Pedagogy’ at Cornell University](http://music.cornell.edu/mark-gotham) and fellow of the ['Active Learning Initiative'](http://as.cornell.edu/education-innovation),
 - ... returned to Europe in 2020 to take up a second postdoc ('Wissenschaftlicher Mitarbeiter') on the DFG-funded ‘Computergestützte Analyse harmonischer Strukturen’ project (Kleinertz and Müller, principal investigators) at the [Universität des Saarlandes](https://www.uni-saarland.de/en/home.html),
-- ... before landing his current position as Professor of Music Theory at [Technische Universität Dortmund](https://www.musik.tu-dortmund.de/institut/personen/professorinnen-und-professoren/univ-prof-dr-phil-mark-r-h-gotham/).
+- ... was appointed Professor (W2) of Music Theory at [Technische Universität Dortmund](https://www.musik.tu-dortmund.de/institut/personen/professorinnen-und-professoren/univ-prof-dr-phil-mark-r-h-gotham/).
+- ... and then to his position in computer science at Durham (links to follow).

 His early career encompassed a wide range of musical activities including performance, composition and arrangement, teaching, and research (including a first post as McCann Research Fellow at the [Royal Academy of Music](https://www.ram.ac.uk/) prior to starting his PhD).
 Performance engagements have included playing several instruments, singing (both as a freelance baritone and as a Lay Clerk in the Chelmsford and Ely Cathedral Choirs), and conducting.